itme-brain/nixos/README.md

 # MyNix ❄️👨‍💻

-My personal NixOS and config stash🔥
+My personal NixOS stash🔥

-The `sysConfig` directory contains subdirectories for each of my machines🖥️ In the `homeConfig`🏠️ directory, you'll find various dotfiles and config files that make my home directory extra nixy
+The `sysConfig` directory contains subdirectories for each of my machines🖥️ In the `homeConfig`🏠️ directory, you'll find various dotfiles and config files that make my home directory extra nixy `terminal` contains a config with my IDE📝 and configs by calling `nix build` against this flake.

 If you need a list of available Nix packages and options: